agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/README.md

 1. See the [Database Integration instructions](./instructions-3-database.md) for the requirements of integrating a database into the back-end.

 1. See the [Deployment instructions](./instructions-4-deployment.md) for the requirements of deploying an app.

+--->

+# Soho Route Generator

+## Project description

+The Soho Route Generator is an mobile web application that creates custom shopping routes around Soho, New York for users based on their fashion preferences and budgets.
+Users can select the products they would like to purchase, their cost ($ to $$$$) and what type of fashion trends they like.
+The app then generates the most efficient shopping route offering multiple stores that adhere to the filters.

+## Core team members

+1. Hannah Liang
+2. Vasily Belousov
+3. Ruoxuan Cao
+4. Ashley Liu
+5. Ricky Zhang